bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 ### Building a Hello-World plugin example

-As an example, this section will go through all the steps one need to follow in order to have a usable plugin, or at least a good starting point.
-In this case, the intended example plugin will add an option within the options dropdown menu (3 dots on top right-hand corner of your bbb-ui) that when clicked, it will trigger a pop up that says "hello world".
+This section will go through all the steps one needs to follow in order to have a usable plugin, or at least a good starting point.
+In this case, the intended example plugin will add an option within the "options" dropdown menu (3 dots in the top right-hand corner of your client) that when clicked, will trigger a pop up containing "hello world".

-1. First and foremost, choose the bbb-plugin-sdk's version based on the your BigBlueButton's server, just as is mentioned in section [plugin versioning](#plugin-versioning), this information will be used later on this tutorial.
+1. First and foremost, choose the bbb-plugin-sdk's version based on the your BigBlueButton server, just as is mentioned in section [plugin versioning](#plugin-versioning), this information will be used later on this tutorial.

-2. Use the template of a plugin provided by the Bibluebutton organization under [this URL](https://github.com/bigbluebutton/plugin-template).\
+2. Use the template of a plugin provided by the BiBlueButton organization under [this URL](https://github.com/bigbluebutton/plugin-template).

-Of course you can start a plugin from scratch, but you would need some specific configurations in the `package.json` and in  the `webpack.config.js` (if using this bundler), which can be a bit annoying to figure out.
-So that's why using the template can come in handy: all basic configurations are given to you, so you can focus on the code properly.\
+Of course you can start a plugin from scratch, but you would need some specific configurations in the `package.json` and in  the `webpack.config.js` (if using this bundler), which can be tricky to figure out.
+So that's why using the template can come in handy: all basic configurations are given to you, so you can focus on the code in mind.

-Once you get in the template's page, click the button "Use this template" so you can create a repository out of it, within your github user account just like showed in the image bellow.\
+Once you get in the template's page, click the button "Use this template" so you can create a repository out of it, within your github user account just like showed in the image bellow.
 ![Plugin template github page showing where to click](assets/img/plugin-template-tutorial.png)

-3. With the repository in hands, clone it to your development place, and start adding the code needed.
+3. Clone this new repository locally and start modifying the code.
 The following substeps will walk you through this task:
-  - Let's first give a name for the plugin we are developing, I'll choose plugin-hello-world for this example, but you can choose anotherone, mind that we must have the camel-cased name as well (in our case here "PluginHelloWorld");
+  - Let's first give a name for the plugin we are developing, I'll choose plugin-hello-world for this example, but you can choose any name but bear in mind that we must have the PascalCased name as well (in our case here "PluginHelloWorld");
-  - Now insert this name in all needed places, that is with "<plugin-name>" marked to be changed: `package.json`, `webpack.config.js` and `manifest.json` (these last 2 must be filled in with the camel-cased version);
+  - Now insert this name in all needed places, that is with "<plugin-name>" marked to be changed: `package.json`, `webpack.config.js` and `manifest.json` (these last 2 must be filled in with the PascalCased version);
-  - Go to https://www.npmjs.com/package/bigbluebutton-html-plugin-sdk and see the current version acoording to your BBB server, in my case here, the last version published is `0.1.2`, but since I am using bbb 3.0, I need to check the last version of the `0.0.x`, which is `0.0.73`;
+  - Go to https://www.npmjs.com/package/bigbluebutton-html-plugin-sdk and see the current version according to your BBB server, in my case here, the last version published was `0.1.2`, but since I am using BigBlueButton 3.0, I need to check the last version of the `0.0.x`, which is `0.0.73`;
-  - Now in the `package.json` update the version of the SDK, if needed, to that of the last published one (The package you want to search for is `bigbluebutton-html-plugin-sdk`);
+  - Now in `package.json` update the version of the SDK, if needed, to that of the last published one (The package you want to search for is `bigbluebutton-html-plugin-sdk`);
-  - Run `npm i` to install all dependencies;
+  - Run `npm install` to install all dependencies;
   - Now create a folder to store the componentes you will create for the plugin, in our case, I will name it `plugin-hello-world` and it will be inside src, so the command would be `mkdir src/plugin-hello-world`;
   - create a file called component inside the previously mentioned folder called `component.tsx`
   - There you can insert whatever code you want, I will insert the following